 Johann joined Watsi on December 16th, 2014.
 Five years ago, Johann joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Johann's most recent donation traveled 8,500 miles to support Benjamin, a farmer and father of six from Kenya, to fund a fracture repair surgery so he can walk and farm again.
+Johann's most recent donation traveled 8,800 miles to support Bun Hor, a 64-year-old security guard from Cambodia, to fund cataract surgery and return to work.

 Benjamin is a farmer from a small village in Kenya where most of his neighbors also farm for a living.
 He plants maize and potatoes in communal land.
 He feels blessed to have six children with his wife.
 Their family lives in a house made of mud on the farm given by their parents.
 Benjamin shared that his employment options are limited because his family was only able to send him to school until grade eight, at which point he left school and became married.
 Over a week ago, Benjamin suffered an injury on his right knee after he fell on the way home from the farm.
 Benjamin is unable to stand on his right foot nor to flex his knee.
 Fortunately, surgeons at our medical partner can help.
 On June 30th, Benjamin is scheduled to undergo a fracture repair procedure, called an open reduction and internal fixation.
 After the surgery, Benjamin will be able to walk and farm to provide for his family.
 Now, our medical partner, African Mission Healthcare Foundation (AMH), is requesting $1,016 to fund this procedure.
 Benjamin has a strong protectiveness and sense of responsibility for his family.
 Smiling, he states, “My hope is to receive treatment, be well, and continue supporting my family."